 No SSL

 All

 default

+AnyUseCert

 Option Description No SSL Traffic from the source to the ADC is not encrypted.
-Default This option results in applying a locally created certificate called "Default" to the browser side of the channel.
+All Loads all available certificates for use Default This option results in applying a locally created certificate called "Default" to the browser side of the channel.
 Use this option to test SSL when one hasn't been created or imported.
-User Imported SSL Certificates Any certificates that you have imported into the ADC will are displayed here.
+AnyUseCert Use any certificate present on the ADC that the user has uploaded or generated